-Apply to the Youth Leadership Lab 2024!
+Apply to host the IDF Europe Youth Leadership Lab in 2025!

 The IDF Europe Youth Leadership Camp was launched in 2011 and it is aimed at nurturing a new generation of youth advocates and creating a strong pan-European network of Young Advocates in Diabetes.

-Read the YLL 2023 report
+Read the YLL 2024 report

 Youth Leadership Camp/Lab past editions